germanrepro/homepage/content/events/2021/BUA Symposium November.md

 +++
-title = "SAVE THE DATE!
-BUA Symposium on Challenges for research integrity: Diversity and universalism, evidence and reflexivity" date = 2021-11-24
+title = "BUA Symposium on Challenges for research integrity: Diversity and universalism, evidence and reflexivity" date = 2021-11-24
 +++